Skip to main content

 • Understand what drives value in the company’s business.
 What key figures are relevant to measure?
 Key figures are important to see trends and how you succeed in achieving sub targets on the way towards the larger aggregated goals.
 What does the company measure today?
 Is any important factor missing in the measurement?

-• Understand the industry-specific tax situation, today and in the future Are any major changes for your industry impending in the near future?
+• Understand the industry-specific tax situation, today and in the future.
+Are there any major changes for your industry impending in the near future?

 • Understand industry-specific laws and rules.